Saint Motel: 2014–2015: My Type

 The band released the EP My Type with Parlophone on August 17 in the UK.
-"My Type" climbed the Top 40 charts in many European countries including Italy where it was certified platinum.
+"My Type" climbed the Top 30 charts in many European countries including Italy where it was certified platinum.
 The band embarked on two European and one US tour in support of the EP and were expected to release the full-length album later in 2015.
 In December 2014 Saint Motel announced that they had joined the Elektra Records roster.
-Saint Motel appeared as the musical guest on Jimmy Kimmel Live! on ABC performing the songs "My Type" and "Cold Cold Man."
+Saint Motel appeared as the musical guest on Jimmy Kimmel Live! on ABC performing the songs "My Type" and "Cold Cold Man".
 In April 2015, Saint Motel performed during both weekends on the main stage at the 2015 Coachella Valley Music and Arts Festival.
 They also performed at Piqniq and the 2015 KROQ Weenie Roast.

-2016–2018: saintmotelevision
+2016–2018: Saintmotelevision

-On July 11, 2016, Saint Motel announced saintmotelevision, their second album, would be released on October 21, 2016.
+On July 11, 2016, Saint Motel announced Saintmotelevision, their second album, would be released on October 21, 2016.
 The band embarked on a North American tour in support of the album, with Hippo Campus and JR JR as supporting acts.
-On August 12, Saint Motel released the album's first single, "Move," with an accompanying 360-degree video.
+On August 12, Saint Motel released the album's first single, "Move", with an accompanying 360-degree video.
 The song was featured in the EA Sports video game FIFA 17.
-In September, in an exclusive with Billboard, they released another song from the album, "You Can Be You."
+In September, in an exclusive with Billboard, they released another song from the album, "You Can Be You".
 Saint Motel has released 10 virtual reality components, one for each song on the album.
 This makes Saint Motel the first band to release an entire album with a virtual reality VR experience to accompany every track.
-Saint Motel has continued to experiment with new technologies, releasing the first-ever augmented reality version of saintmotelevision as well as offering the option to purchase the albums ForPlay and Voyeur with Bitcoin.
+Saint Motel has continued to experiment with new technologies, releasing the first-ever augmented reality version of Saintmotelevision.

-2019–present: The Original Motion Picture Soundtrack
+2019–2021: The Original Motion Picture Soundtrack

 On October 16, 2019, the band released the EP The Original Motion Picture Soundtrack: Part 1, the first of two extended plays consisting of songs from their third album, The Original Motion Picture Soundtrack.
 On March 16, 2020, the band released the single "A Good Song Never Dies".
 This was part of the EP The Original Motion Picture Soundtrack: Part 2, the second part of their third album.
 In 2020, "A Good Song Never Dies" was featured on the soundtrack to the video game MLB The Show 20.
-On June 25, 2021, the full The Original Motion Picture Soundtrack album was released, containing every song from both EPs, the previously-released single "It's All Happening", and four new songs.
+On June 25, 2021, the full The Original Motion Picture Soundtrack album was released, containing every song from both EPs, the previously released single "It's All Happening", and four new songs.